jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.Format.Problems.md

 If a Fibex file is provided, it may not have any errors, and must also perfectly match for heuristics to be applied.
-If the wrong dynamic data is provided in the Fibex file (or specifically, the length of the dynamic data is different to that described by the Fibex file), heuristcs may discard an actually correct packet.
+If the wrong dynamic data is provided in the Fibex file (or specifically, the length of the dynamic data is different to that described by the Fibex file), heuristics may discard an actually correct packet.

 An implementor of the DLT decoder must decide if the Fibex file is wrong (then assume the packet length is correct), or there was corruption in the data and